 - In case of fire, “stop, drop and roll” to smother the flames.
 Learn how to use the fire extinguisher.

 - If you must climb to get food and utensils that are stored out of reach, always use a sturdy stool.
-Never climb on the counters or on a wobbling stool.
+Never climb on the counters, on a wobbling stool, or on a chair.

 - Use the kitchen first-aid kit for minor cooking injuries.